hastmu/The_amazing_1x1_trainer/README.md

 ![screen](doc/screen-1.png "Idea of how it looks")

 # How to start...
-* Option #1 (not ready at the moment): Just click on the index.cdn.html and you are good to go, this will utilized all dependencies out of the provided cdn network, which may track your usage. (see jsdelivr.net)
+* Option #1 (accepting terms of usage of jsdelivr.net/github.io): Just click on the [index.cdn.html](https://hastmu.github.io/1x1/index.html) and you are good to go, this will utilized all dependencies out of the provided cdn network, which may track your usage. (see jsdelivr.net)
 * Option #2: Just clone the repo or download the release file
 ```console
 foo@bar:~$ git clone https://github.com/hastmu/The_amazing_1x1_trainer.git